• Skip to primary navigation

 Notes

 Grill some vegetables such as onion, zucchini, and/or mushrooms.
-Simply cut up, toss with some sesame oil and sprinkle with salt and pepper before grilling.
+Simply cut them up, toss with some olive oil (or sesame oil) and sprinkle with salt and pepper before grilling.
 You will have an easy side dish to serve with the meat.

 Tried this recipe?Mention @koreanbapsang or tag #koreanbapsang!